kmcphillips/stoneboatpottery.ca/README.markdown

 ### Create a Database

-Create a MySQL database called "stoneboat_development" with the username and password "stoneboat/stoneboat".
-The MySQL commands would look something like this.

-    $ mysql -u root -e "CREATE DATABASE stoneboat_development"
-    $ mysql -u root -e "GRANT ALL PRIVILEGES ON stoneboat_development.* TO 'stoneboat'@'localhost' IDENTIFIED BY 'stoneboat'"
-    $ mysql -u root -e "FLUSH PRIVILEGES"

-With some very small changes this could use a SQLite database, but I'll leave that as an exercise to the reader.
+For simplicity this uses a SQLite database.
+There are instructions below on how to create a MySQL database.
+MySQL is faster and should be used for a production system, but this is much easier just to get going for now.

+The SQLite database will get created with the migrations.
+Magic.

 ### Install the required gems

 The only tricky on is rmagick which depends on ImageMagick locally.
 On Linux it's usually just installing a package, but on OS X it's a little more intense.

-    $ sudo gem install haml will_paginate rmagick
+    $ sudo gem install haml will_paginate rmagick sqlite3-ruby

 ### Get the source